-Also, this is the plant you see on many aquarium videos producing the stream of bubbles from its leaves.
+Also, this is the live aquarium plant you see on many aquarium videos producing the stream of bubbles from its green leaves.
 (It's an interesting addition to your tank, and one that's sure to attract attention! but definitely a contender as one of the best foreground aquarium plants)

 - Water Conditions: 72-78 degrees Farenheight.